rbock44/okfw-confluent-go/README.md

-# ofw-kafka-confluent-go
+# Opinionated Kafka Framework - Implementation with Confluent Framework

-Kafka Confluent Go implementation for the Opinionated Kafka Framework
+Implements the OKF with confluent.